-What is a Credit Score?
+What Is a Credit Score?

-For others, 640 or 620 is the line at which you won’t be considered for their better programs.
-Once you get into the 500s, you are a candidate only for what the industry calls subprime loans, those with interest rates that are a couple of percentage points higher than those offered to prime borrowers.
-Subprime loans also often come with a lot of hidden charges.
+Once your credit score drops into the 500s, you are a candidate for a bad credit home loan or what the industry calls subprime loans.
+These loans have interest rates that are a couple of percentage points higher than those offered to prime borrowers.
+Subprime loans also often come with additional fees.

 From a financial standpoint, it is almost always better to take the time to improve your credit health, and make yourself eligible for a better interest rate, than it is to apply for a loan with a credit score that will only make you eligible for a subprime loan.

-Find Out Where You Stand
+Find Out Where Your Credit Stands